chopyy/dtuchsch.github.io/_posts/2016-08-01-Ubuntu-PREEMPT_RT.md

 categories: real-time
 ---

-> In this guide i will show you how to patch the Linux kernel.
+> In this guide I will show you how to configure and install the PREEMPT_RT patch in Ubuntu Linux.
 As an example I'm going to use kernel version 3.18.29.

 # Configuration
 Open up a terminal, go to your home directory and declare some variables we use during kernel configuration.